 Shop at a store you know and trust.
-You should feel confident that you are getting good information, good service and top quality products.
+You should feel confident that you are getting good information, good service, and top-quality products.

-Shop for the best value, not the lowest price.
-You can always find "bargain bedding" at rock bottom prices.
-But when it comes to getting a good night’s sleep, you should always buy the best that you can afford.
+You can always find mattresses at rock-bottom prices.
+But when it comes to getting a good night’s sleep, you should always buy the best-quality mattress that you can afford.

-Frame it!
 If you need a frame, make sure you purchase a good one.
-All quality frames should have at least 2” wide wheels and a center support with a leg(s) for Full, Queen and King size mattress sets.
-A sub-standard frame will only cause you problems in the long run and is not a bargain at any price.
+All quality frames should have at least two-inch-wide wheels and a center support with a leg for full, queen, and king-size mattress sets.
+A sub-standard frame will only cause you problems in the long run and is not a good bargain at any price.